privacybydesign/pbdf-website/pages/en/irma-start.md

    institution will have to explicitly approve IRMA access.
 Via SURFconext "educational" attributes can be loaded into your IRMA app.

- * iDIN provides attributes from your bank, like name, address, town, and date of birth.
-After logging into your own bank, with your the bank's own login mechanism, these attributes can be loaded into your IRMA app.
-This service if available for everyone with a bank account in the Netherlands, see [iDIN](https://www.idin.nl).

  * ...